 After a will is deemed valid, the executor of the estate and the attorney will file certain documentation with the court.
 This might include the will, a certified copy of the death certificate, a list of names and addresses of the decedent’s heirs and any known creditors.
 Creditors will be paid first, then the remaining assets are distributed to the heirs.
 After any required tax returns are filed, the executor will ask the court to close the estate.

 Here at Sabrina Winters Law, we have helped hundreds of people navigate the probate process in North Carolina.
-Book a Call with us today to find out how we can help you!
+Schedule a Meeting with us today to find out how we can help you!

 Reference: WTOP (Aug.
 31, 20211) “Everything You Need to Know About Probate”